Unique Save the Date Wording Ideas: How to Announce Your Big Day

 Here are four areas you may want to cover on your save the date card:

-1. The names of the couple: Write out the full names (including middle names, if you prefer) of both individuals.
-For heterosexual couples, usually the bride’s name is written first.
-For same sex couples, consider writing names in alphabetical order.
+- The names of the couple: Write out the full names (including middle names, if you prefer) of both individuals.
+For heterosexual couples, traditionally the bride’s name is written first, but there are no real rules here — write your names in whichever order you prefer.

-2. The date: Write the date of your big day.
-You don’t need to include a time for the ceremony or reception.
-That will come on the invitation.
+- The date: Write the date of your big day.
+You don’t need to include a time for the ceremony or reception, as that will follow on the invitation.

-3. The location: Usually, you can simply write a city and state for the save the date.
-The location of the wedding venue will be included on the official invitation.
+- The location: Usually, you can simply write a city and state or country for the save the date.
+The location of the wedding venue will be included on the wedding invitation.

-4. The wedding URL: If you have a wedding website, it’s nice to include the URL on your save the date.
-A wedding website offers wedding details, including hotel and other lodging options, plus details on the wedding party and the gift registry.
+- The wedding URL: If you have a wedding website, it’s nice to include the URL on your save the date.
+A wedding website offers wedding details, including hotel and other lodging options, dress code, your love story, details on the wedding party, and the gift registry.

-5. Formal invitation to follow: Let your guests know that a formal invitation will arrive in the mail closer to the wedding date.
+- Formal invitation to follow: Let your guests know that a formal invitation will arrive in their inbox closer to the wedding date, so they don’t need to RSVP now.

 Kindly reserve